justunsix/garden/src/content/docs/notes/005-Tech-Vim-Neovim-LSP.md

 title: Neovim and Language Server Protocol (LSP)
 ---

+Language Server Protocol (LSP) helps computer programmers working on editors and get information about the languages they are working on.
+The LSP is an interface between editors (files, codes, cursor, state of code) and language server(s) running on the computer and the language server provides information on the state of the code.

 ## Rust Setup for Neovim

 Source: [Rust Setup For Neovim (ft BashBunni) \#bash2basics - YouTube